Mark Denbeaux

-Mark P. Denbeaux (born July 30, 1943 in Gainesville, Florida) is an American attorney, professor, and author.
+Mark P. Denbeaux (born July 30, 1943, in Gainesville, Florida) is an American attorney, professor, and author.
 He is a law professor at Seton Hall University School of Law in Newark, New Jersey and the Director of its Center for Policy and Research.

 He is best known for his reports on the Guantanamo Bay detention camp and its operations.
-Denbeaux has testified to Congress about the findings of the Center's reports.
+Denbeaux has testified to Congress about the findings of the center's reports.
 He and his son, Joshua Denbeaux, are the legal representatives of two Tunisian detainees at Guantanamo.
 He is also the lead Civilian Military Commission Counsel for two detainees who were tortured by the Central Intelligence Agency in black sites prior to their detainment.
 Denbeaux is an expert in forensics and has testified as an expert witness in cases across the country.

 Denbeaux also is a practicing attorney in the family law firm of Denbeaux & Denbeaux in Westwood, New Jersey.

 Early life and education

 Mark Denbeaux was born on July 30, 1943, in Gainesville, Florida.
 He attended local schools before going to the Commonwealth School.

 Denbeaux received his B.A. from College of Wooster in 1965.
 An active supporter of civil rights in the 1960s, Denbeaux participated in the March on Washington on August 28, 1963.
-Denbeaux later founded a NAACP chapter in Wooster.
+Denbeaux later founded an NAACP chapter in Wooster.
 The Wooster NAACP eventually became the Wooster Orville NAACP because it was too large to be run by students.
 He was later honored and asked to speak at the 50th anniversary Freedom Dinner in 2015.
 He participated in the Selma to Montgomery marches for voting rights in 1965.

 He attended New York University School of Law, where he received his J.D. in 1968.